-He has served on multiple philanthropic boards of directors for veteran services organizations in Texas.
+Over the years he has served on multiple philanthropic boards of directors for veteran services organizations in Texas.
 He is a recipient of The Chapel of Four Chaplains Legion of Honor Humanitarian Award.
 Barber served in the US Army’s 1st Military Police Company of the 1st Infantry Division as a Military Police K-9 patrol dog handler.
 Barber received a Bachelor of Arts in political science from State University of New York (SUNY) at Albany and an Associate degree in Criminal Justice from SUNY-Adirondack.
 He resides in Houston with his wife and two daughters.

-He is the recipient of The American Legion National 2014 Winner of the Year for Small Employer of Veterans.
+Kevin Barber is also the recipient of The American Legion National 2014 Winner of the Year for Small Employer of Veterans.
 The American Legion Texas 2014 Winner of the Year for Small Employer of Veterans.
 Disabled American Veterans (DAV) Small Business National Employer of the Year recipient.
 Texas Veterans Commission Small Business Employer of the Year recipient.
 Rice University’s Veterans in Business Association and Entrepreneurs Organization Veteran 2015 Entrepreneur of the Year Finalist.
 Recipient of Leadership Houston’s Leadership in Action Award.
 Mr. Barber has been recognized by the Houston Business Journals 2014/2015 Who’s Who in Energy for Houston, Dallas, Pittsburgh, San Antonio, Columbus, and St. Louis.
 Winner of the Better Business Bureau’s (BBB) Distinction Award for Excellence.
 Commemorative Partner with the United States of America Vietnam War Commemoration’s 50th Anniversary Initiative.
-Mental Health of America for Excellence in Veterans Assistance Award.
+Mental Health of America for Excellence in Veterans Assistance Award

 Term Expires December 31, 2025